The President's Fund

 - A gift between $250,000 and $500,000 to The President’s Fund would qualify for a match from this pool.

-- In recognition of the urgency, pledges must be fulfilled by December 31, 2021, to qualify for the matching funds.
+- In recognition of the urgency, we prefer pledges be fulfilled within three years.

 Middle Path Scholarship